Automotive Muffler Simulation

 Model 2: Muffler with Perforation

-Next, we consider a muffler with perforation.
+The next case considers a muffler with perforation.
 The perforated pipes allow the sound pressure wave to scatter out in various directions within the expansion chamber.

-In this scenario the PDE is the same as in the previous case.
+In this scenario, the PDE is the same as in the previous case.

-Model 3: Muffler with Sound absorptive Pads
+Model 3: Muffler with Sound-Absorbing Pads

 Here and are the complex wave number and complex impedance, respectively.